Sport in Europe: Ice hockey

 Ice hockey is the most popular or one of the most popular sports in many European nations, including Czechia, Switzerland, Russia, Sweden, Finland, Slovakia, Latvia, Belarus, and northern and central Europe, where it rivals association football in popularity.
 It is also popular at a professional level in Germany, Norway, Austria, most of Western Europe and isolated parts of the former Soviet Union and Yugoslavia.

 The Kontinental Hockey League originated from Russia but currently features teams from eight other countries.
 The Austrian Hockey League, Czech Extraliga, Deutsche Eishockey Liga, SM-Liiga, National League A and Swedish Hockey League are other professional leagues, whose top teams meet at the Champions Hockey League.

 The Ice Hockey European Championships for national teams was played from 1910 to 1932.
 National teams currently play the Ice Hockey World Championships, where Russia / Soviet Union have claimed a combined 27 titles, the Czech Republic / Czechoslovakia 12 and Sweden 11.

+Attendances

+In the 2024–25 European ice hockey season, the following clubs recorded an average home league attendance of at least 15,000: